(A) Purpose: this rule prescribes general requirements governing the provision of relocation payments and other relocation assistance.

 (b) The person is evicted after the initiation of negotiations for serious or repeated violation of material terms of the lease or occupancy agreement; and

-(c) In either case the eviction was not undertaken for the purpose of evading the obligation to make available the payments and other assistance set forth in this rule.
+(c) In either case the eviction was not undertaken for evading the obligation to make available the payments and other assistance set forth in this rule.

 (2) Determination of eligibility: for purposes of determining eligibility for relocation payments, the date of displacement is the date the person moves, or if later, the date a comparable replacement dwelling is made available.
 This section applies only to persons who would otherwise have been displaced by the project.